Get the latest news from

 You should also take some gentle exercise and stay well hydrated.
 You may also feel more comfortable by having a warm bath, drinking peppermint tea/taking peppermint capsules and using a hot water bottle.

 It can take up to a week for a symptom flare to settle.
-Assume the diet plan when you feel ready.
+Assume the diet plan when

 We recommend 30 minutes of mild to moderate exercise each day.
 This may be walking, gentle jogging, yoga, Qigong, pilates, exercise classes, dance, swimming and cycling or other forms of exercise.
 We recommend choosing exercises that you enjoy and can carry out on a regular basis.